SamPancoast/FinalProject010/README.md

     Jake Taylor jlt153@pitt.edu
    Sam Pancoast sep181@pitt.edu
 3. For our measures of bestness, we tried to cover major aspects of living conditions that people consider when choosing where to live in a city.
 We decided on three metrics: a housing affordibility metric, a safety metric, and a educational attainment metric.
+Sam did the education, Jake did the safety, and AJ did the rent.
 Data set links:

 Non-traffic citations